How We Help

 Youth Emergency Services

 Our rural county has an astonishing number of homeless, runaway, or at risk youth.
 Youth Emergency Services addresses the needs of these young people, serving around 150-200 teens every month.
 Vens.
-Chodron & Jigme serve on the board of directors, while other Abbey residents volunteer as their skills are needed.
+Jigme & Nyima serve on the board of directors, while other Abbey residents volunteer as their skills are needed.

 A common misconception holds that these young people are delinquents, using drugs, and dropouts.
 In fact, they are frequently escaping a home life of substance abuse and are trying to stay in school.
 Some parents are absent, deceased, or incarcerated.
 Sometimes our young teens have left neglectful or abusive situations fearful for their safety.
 Often they do not receive the care they need, whether physical, medical, or emotional.